projectglow/glow/README.md

 Start an sbt shell using the `sbt` command.

-> **FYI**: The following SBT projects with the suffix `2_11` are built on Scala 2.11.
+> **FYI**: The following SBT projects are built on Spark 2.4.3/Scala 2.11.12 by default.
+To change the Spark version and Scala version, set the environment variables `SPARK_VERSION` and `SCALA_VERSION`.
-All have an equivalent `2_12` version built on Scala 2.12.

 To compile the main code:
 ```
 compile
 ```

-To run all Scala  2.11 tests:
+To run all Scala tests:
 ```
-core_2_11/test
+core/test
 ```

 To test a specific suite:
 ```
-core_2_11/testOnly *VCFDataSourceSuite
+core/testOnly *VCFDataSourceSuite
 ```

 To run all Python tests:
 ```
-python_2_11/test
+python/test
 ```
-These tests will run with the same Spark classpath as the Scala 2.11 tests.
+These tests will run with the same Spark classpath as the Scala tests.

 To test a specific Python test file:
 ```
-python_2_11/pytest python/test_render_template.py
+python/pytest python/test_render_template.py
 ```

 When using the `pytest` key, all arguments are passed directly to the